astroturfcss/astroturf/README.md

 ## Setup

-If you want the simplest, most bare-bones setup you can use the included `css-loader` which will setup css-modules and postcss-nested.
-This is the minimum setup necessary to get it working.
-Any options passed to the loader are passed to the official webpack `css-loader`
+This is all the setup necessary

 ```js
 {